 Please make your best attempt to attend this meeting.
-During the meeting you will receive your roster, game schedules, sign up for practice, league rules, and other important season information will be discussed.
-If you absolutely cannot make the meeting, a separate meeting with the Sports Department may be scheduled to receive your team information.
+During the meeting you will receive your roster, game schedules, sign up for practice, league rules will be reviewed, and other important season information will be discussed.
+If you absolutely cannot make the meeting a separate meeting with the Sports Department may be scheduled to receive your team information.